Best Burger in Ann Arbor (B2A2): The Running List

 B2A2 is built to run over time.
 We'll keep adding contenders from across Ann Arbor, Ypsilanti, Detroit, and the surrounding area, then circle back for repeat visits where needed.

 Some burgers will rise.
 Some will not hold up on revisit.
-That's the point.
+The series is better for it.

 If you want us to prioritize a specific spot, send it to us.
 We'll put it on the board.